hammzat/HarmonyCustomGenerator/README.md

 ------
 ### Authors and Credits
 - [@aristocratos](https://github.com/hammzat)
-  - For support DM me on discord - aristocratos
+  - For support DM me on Discord - aristocratos

 Thanks to:
 - bmgjet